 To be clear, the concept of shedding is not synonymous with forgetting or otherwise ceasing to remember.
 I’ll always remember what happened.
 Shedding doesn’t change anything; it doesn’t alter one’s past and erase the events.

-Shedding, to me, is the act of deciding not to let the past rule my present.
+Shedding, to me, is the act (or rather, the process) of deciding not to let the past rule my present.
 It occurs more subtly, personally, internally.
 It involves a deep forgiveness, primarily to set myself free.
 It’s not so much to let the perpetrator off the hook or excuse their behavior or their actions; it’s to let myself off the hook, to excuse me from that situation.

 After all, I was small, and I was innocent.
 I have nothing for which to be on the hook or excuse myself, and thus there’s no point in allowing myself to remain bound to the situation.